Are there late fees imposed if the taxes are not paid on time?

 Can I use my tax refund check to pay my taxes?

-No. The Treasurer's Office will not accept three party checks.
+No. The Treasurer's Office will not accept third party checks.
 By law, we are not a Depository Agency.

 Can taxes be prorated?